 Rendering programs use advanced algorithms to produce the most realistic effects for architectural renders.
 Sunlight angles and intensities can be accurately simulated and even automatically modified in response to the addition of cloud cover, time of day, and surrounding vegetation.

-The interactive quality of real-time renders allows troubleshooting for other aspects of design, too.
+The interactive quality of real-time renders also allows for design analysis and troubleshooting.
 Where a standard drawing may not indicate any issues, a virtual walkthrough may reveal that a layout doesn’t work as well as anticipated or detect clashes that could seriously disrupt the construction process.

 What is the easiest way to create architectural renders?

-Enscape has earned a reputation as one of the industry’s best tools for empowering architects to make their own high-quality renders.
+Enscape has earned a reputation as one of the industry’s best tools for empowering architects and designers to make their own high-quality 3D renderings.
 The user-friendly software doesn’t require expert knowledge; it's easy to use, simplifying the creation of architectural renderings and virtual experiences (just check out some of these independent reviews of Enscape!).

-By working directly inside design modeling tools such as SketchUp and Revit, Enscape provides architects and designers with a fast real-time rendering solution.
+By working directly inside design modeling tools such as SketchUp and Revit, Enscape provides its users with a fast real-time rendering solution.
 The rendering window is right there beside you, so you can take a screenshot as you walk through your project and instantly create great-looking architectural renderings.